quandyfactory/KeywordTweets/README.markdown

 ##KeywordTweets

-KeywordTweets is a simple script (with versions written in Python and Javascript) that returns recent tweets with a given keyword.
+KeywordTweets is a simple script that returns recent tweets with a given keyword.
+Includes Python server code and Javascript Ajax script (using jQuery) for the client.

 ###Author